 - You want to implement Just in Time (JIT) Administration in Azure.
 You can deploy and enable Bastion Host on the fly and as you need it.
-This allows you yo implement it as part of your Operating System Runbook when you need to maintain the OS of an Azure-based VM.
-Azure Bastion allows you to do this without setting up permanent access to the VM.
+This allows you to implement it as part of your Operating System Runbook when you need to maintain the OS of an Azure-based VM.
+The Azure Bastion host allows you to do this without setting up permanent access to the VM.

 - Open the Azure Preview Portal through the following link.

 - Search for the feature in the Azure Marketplace and walk through the deployment wizard by filling out the fields shown below.